hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 However, these could also be extended to other languages as well.

 1. The `Register` and `Subscribe` methods are already part of `Adjudicator` interface.
-Hence, the adjudicator implementatations can be used as `RegisterSubsriber`.
+Hence, the adjudicator implementations can be used as `RegisterSubsriber`.

 2. The `State` method on a channel returns the off-chain state without the